-On January 13, 2022, Grab Holdings Limited (the "Registrant") filed Amendment No. 1 to a Registration Statement on Form F-1 (File No. 333-261949) (as amended, the "Registration Statement"), which was subsequently declared effective by the U.S. Securities and Exchange Commission (the "SEC") on January 14, 2022.
-On May 10 and May 20, 2022, the Registrant filed post-effective amendments No. 1 and No. 2, respectively, to the Registration Statement to include information contained in the Registrant's Annual Report on Form 20-F and to update certain other information contained in the Registrant is filing this post-effective amendment No. 3 to the Registration Statement to include if financial statements as of June 30, 2022 and for the six months ended June 30, 2022 and to update certain other information contained in the Registration Statement.
+On May 12, 2022, Grab Holdings Limited (the "Registrant") filed a Registration Statement on Form F-1 (File No. 333-264872) (as amended, the "Registration Statement"), which was subsequently declared effective by the U.S. Securities and Exchange Commission (the "SEC") on May 24, 2022.
+The Registrant is filing this post-effective amendment No. 1 to the Registration Statement to include its consolidated financial statements as of June 30, 2022 and for the six months ended June 30, 2022 and to update certain other information contained in the Registration Statement.